natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Model outputs
 -------------

 Upon successful completion of the model, you will see new folders in your Workspace called "Intermediate" and "Output".
 These two folders will hold all outputs, both temporary and final that are used in a complete run of the model.
-While most users will be interested only in the Output fodler data, we will describe all outputs below.
+While most users will be interested only in the Output folder data, we will describe all outputs below.

 Intermediate Folder
 ^^^^^^^^^^^^^^^^^^^